mattjaros3/Club-Connect/README.md

 ### User Clubs Page
 Users can follow clubs that they are interested in and will get information about these clubs on their page.
   - work in progress

+## Specifications
+  - Website created using Bootstrap
+  - Quiz implementation using